DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-detail-row.md

 # React Grid - Editing in Detail Row

 The [detail row](./detail-row.md) is an expandable pane that displays data row details.
 The detail row does not allow users to edit data out of the box, but you can create a custom plugin to implement this functionality.
-Before you start, peruse the following help topics:
+Before you start, review the following help topics:

 - [Core Concepts](../../../core/docs/guides/fundamentals.md)
 - [Custom Plugin Development](./custom-plugin-development.md)